Coco1110/option_pricing_rough_volatility/README.md

-# Applying Longstaff Schwartz method on Bermudan option pricing
+# Option Pricing with rough Bergomi model using Longstaff-Schwartz method